isjackwild/mini-gpu/README.md

 0. Get access to your machines GPU device.
 1. Create a `Renderer` or `Computer` to run your programs.
 2. Create one or multiple program inputs.
-There are currently two supported input types: `UniformsInput` (which creates a set of... wait for it... uniforms) and `PingPongInput` (which creates a swappable pingpong buffer for doing [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units)).
+There are currently two supported input types: `UniformsInput` (which creates a set of... wait for it... uniforms) and `PingPongBufferInput` (which creates a swappable pingpong buffer for doing [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units)).
 3. For Render pipelines, create a `Geometry` by passing in indices, positions, normals and texcoords (I use the awesome [twgl.js](https://twgljs.org/) for this).
 4. Create a `RenderProgram` or a `ComputeProgram` with your WGSL shader code and your program inputs.
 5. Run the programs with the `Renderer` or `Computer`.